 The God Particle and the Doomsday Vault: I was half expecting the divine connection that could be read into those names to be ecstatically seized upon during the recent media hysteria over the unveiling of the Higgs boson.
 And dreading it.
-How to field the inevitable questions about the relative merits of these two very different ways cold, rock-hewn mountain tunnels had been put to the service of humanity?
+How would I field the inevitable questions about the relative value to humanity of these two cold, rock-hewn mountain tunnels?

 That nothing came of it is largely due to the fact that the Higgs’ celestial cognomen seems, surprisingly, to have fallen out of favour of late.
 I wish I could say the same about the Svalbard Global Seed Vault’s own heavenly handle.
 It looks as if that is going to stick, alas.
 Makes one wonder, in awe and envy, how one’s physicist colleagues managed the minor miracle of dissuading the media from using such a wonderfully catchy, though no less silly, name as the God Particle after it had already pretty much caught on.